What is Neurofeedback Good For: 7 Common Conditions

 What Can Neurofeedback Treat?

-Research demonstrates that one in five children with ADHD don’t receive needed school-based interventions, which means learning, getting along with others, and staying and completing tasks in the academic setting is hard.
+Research demonstrates that one in five children with ADHD don’t receive needed school-based interventions, which means learning, getting along with others, and staying and completing tasks in the academic setting is hard (DuPaul et al., 2018).
 Schools and parents alike struggle for solutions and yet the numbers of children with self-regulation issues continue to rise every year.

 Just like the research demonstrates, at our center we successfully use neurofeedback for ADHD to unlock children’s potential by calming the brain to create happy families.
-Meta analysis research shows us that neurofeedback improves adhd symptoms such as inattention, impulsivity, and hyperactivity.
+The goal of this approach is to modulate brain activity, potentially improving attention and reducing hyperactivity (Chiu et al., 2022).

 The neuroscience of ADHD is a brain that has too many unfocused brainwaves and not enough focused brainwaves to sustain their focus during low interest tasks.
 Without focused attention, following the sequential and/or layered steps needed to complete a task, shifting attention, and controlling impulses is inconsistent at best.